olwmc/SIRL/README.md

 ## SIRL
 Simple infomation relation language

-SIRL is a simple syntax for describing relationships between strings.
+SIRL is a simple syntax for describing hierarchical relationships between strings.
 Much like a decision diagram or flow chart.

 SIRL takes files in the format